-An innovation that may widen the number of sites where pumped hydro storage can be deployed is seawater pumped storage, where the sea acts as the lower 'lake' from which water is pumped up from and released into.
-There is currently one seawater pumped hydro project that is operational, in Okinawa Island, Japan.
+An innovation that may widen the number of sites where pump hydro storage can be deployed is seawater pump storage, where the sea acts as the lower 'lake' from which water is pumped up from and released into.
+There is currently one seawater pump hydro project that is operational, in Okinawa Island, Japan.